amandeepmittal/amanhimself.dev/src/pages/now.md

 "/about" page is to talk about past stuff including what you have done in your past life.
 In comparison, a "/now" page is more personal look at what a person is doing right now, and what they care about.
 A "/now" page is inspired by [Derek Sivers](https://sive.rs/now).

 You can find plethora of examples on [aboutideasnow](https://aboutideasnow.com/about) and [nownownow](https://nownownow.com/).

+---

+> Looking for more information about me, or my past history, see the [About](/about) page.